Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

   - **Message Info**: Displays details about this message.
 - Code blocks contain programming code.
 In a code block, you can click on **⋯** for options to copy the code.

+## Chat input
+* Enter your prompts in the input box at the bottom of the chat panel.
+* Click **+ File** to upload a file.
+  * This feature is available only when using OpenAI.
+Only files with [supported extensions](https://platform.openai.com/docs/guides/tools-file-search#supported-files) can be uploaded.
+  * When a supported file is opened in the editor, its document name appears in the file selection dropdown.
+  * You can also click **Browse** to select a supported file using the file browser dialog.
+  * When a file is uploaded, Chat with AI creates both a file and a vector store resources in OpenAI.
+The file can then be referenced during chat conversations.
+  * Uploaded files are listed in the input area.
+Click a file to remove it, or right-click for additional options.
+  * Referencing uploaded files typically consumes fewer tokens than copying and pasting the file contents directly into the chat.
+  * For details on file search costs, see [OpenAI pricing](https://platform.openai.com/docs/pricing#built-in-tools).
+* Enable **Tools** to use the tool-calling feature.
+These EmEditor tools can used by the AI to read or modify your document.
+  * Tools are available only for OpenAI and DeepSeek.
+  * Hover over **Tools** and select **Settings** to view and configure the available tools.

 ## Sidebar
 - Conversations are listed in the sidebar.
 Click on **+ New chat** to create a new chat that contains a different conversation.
 Responses in a chat will use the context of messages in that chat conversation only.
 - Click on **&#8230;** on any entry for these options:
   - **Delete Chat**: Clears all messages in that chat.
   - **Copy to New Document**: Copies all messages in the conversation to a new document.
 - You can hide the sidebar with the **Close sidebar** button.

+## Search
+* Click the 🔍 button in the sidebar to search for chat messages.
+* Enter a keyword in the search box to display matching messages.
+* In the results list, select a message to jump directly to its location in the chat panel.

 ## Settings
 - You can change AI connection and user interface settings by clicking the ⚙️ button in the sidebar and selecting **Settings**.